IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians

 After it’s successful introduction, IPVS is organizing its 2nd edition of the clinical Course on anogenital HPV-related diseases called Human Papillomavirus related Anogenital diseases Course for Clinicians (PACC), which will be a part of the 37th Annual Conference of the International Papillomavirus Society (IPVS 2025) in Bangkok.
 This Course aims to provide clinicians with the best skill set for their daily clinical practice, with the opportunity to engage and learn from Clinical experts in this field.

-This Course is divided into four anatomic modules: cervix, vulva/vagina, anus/perianus and penis: it covers the anatomy, epidemiology, screening and treatment of all the anogenital HPV-related diseases.
+This Course is divided into anatomic modules: cervix, vulva/vagina, anus and perianus: it covers the anatomy, epidemiology, screening and treatment of all the anogenital HPV-related diseases.
 It is designed for clinicians, with very practical sessions and with case-based discussions.
 This structure sets the difference from the IPVS Conference Clinical Workshop.

 It will include a first full day of presentations regarding the four distinct anatomic modules and a second half-day (optional) of training on high-resolution anoscopy (HRA).